HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/Assignment1Report/Assignment1Report_part3.md

 Just Like the mesh transformations from the previous assignment, we apply transformations by multiplying world * local (implementation done in Camera class), in this order: translate * rotate, then we apply inverse to the result matrix (Instead of transforming the camera, we inverse transform the mesh's and keep the camera at the "eye" location looking at "at" coordinate and the "up" being Y axis).
-Here's an example of applying: translate x - 300 translate y - -200
-rotate y - 50
-rotate z - -30
+Here's an example of applying: translate x - 300 (world) translate y - -150 (world) rotate y - 50 (local) rotate z - -30 (local)

 ![alt text](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/blob/master/Assignment1Report/SecondReq.png)

-Also, By pressing the "Show World Axis" checkbox and choosing incremental changes, you can start translating the camera's X axis left and right by pressing R and L keyboard keys.
+Also, By pressing the "Incremental Changes" checkbox and choosing world transformations, you can start translating the camera's X axis left and right by pressing R and L keyboard keys.

 Requirement 3: